hl7au/au-fhir-base/pages/_includes/au-diagnosticresult-intro.md

 * Observation: [bodySite](https://www.hl7.org/fhir/r4/extension-bodysite.html) (core extension)

 #### Boundaries and relationships
-Use the [AU Pathology Result](StructureDefinition-au-pathologyresult.html) profile to represent the result of a pathology test.
+Use the [AU Base Pathology Result](StructureDefinition-au-pathologyresult.html) profile to represent the result of a pathology test.

-Use the [AU Diagnostic Imaging Result](StructureDefinition-au-imagingresult.html) profile to represent the result of a radiology examination or an imaging intensive diagnostic investigation.
+Use the [AU Base Diagnostic Imaging Result](StructureDefinition-au-imagingresult.html) profile to represent the result of a radiology examination or an imaging intensive diagnostic investigation.

 #### Usage Notes